mehrazmorshed/mehrazmorshed/README.md

 - 💞️ I'm looking to collaborate on ...
 PHP Projects, WooCommerce Add-ons, Elementor Widgets, WordPress Theme and Plugin Development
 - 📫 How to reach me ... http://mehrazmorshed.com/
 # EXPERIENCE
-- 💼 Junior Software Engineer at Codexpert, Inc. (1st October 2023 to Present)
+- 💼 Junior Software Engineer at Codexpert, Inc. (1st October 2023 to 30 May 2024)
 - 💼 Former Employee at University of Dhaka (30 April 2019 to 30 April 2023)
 # EDUCATION
 - 🎓 2024 : Master of Science (M.Sc.) in Computer Science from Jahangirnagar University